uswds/uswds-site/_next/04-03-collaboration.md

 ---
 title: Better leverage related efforts within TTS and the broader government digital services community
 subhead: Opportunity 03
-description: "How might we build on existing collaboration and coordination to help agencies navigate and benefit from the multitude of shared services and collective knowledge?"
+description: "The design system is part of an ecosystem.
+There’s opportunity for more collaboration to help agencies benefit from the shared services available to them."
 meta:
   og:image: /img/next/og-next-opportunities.png

-permalink: /next/whats-next/collaboration/
+permalink: /next/looking-ahead/collaboration/
 slug: "opportunity"

 navbar_color: "next-gray-dark"